leejoy24/alx-pre_course/README.md

-how to be up-to-date in git
+hi
+my readme is up to date